Institute-for-Future-Intelligence/itest-dashboard/docs/README.md

-# 📚 Documentation
+# 📚 Documentation - Nā Puna ʻIke Dashboard

-This folder contains all project documentation for the iTEST Dashboard.
+This folder contains all project documentation for the Nā Puna ʻIke Dashboard.

 ## 📋 Documentation Index